 - Promoting the South of Scotland as a visitor destination

 Tourism makes a significant contribution to Scotland’s economy and international image.
 It is a significant employer in both rural and urban areas, making it important for our Inclusive Growth agenda.

 We also supported destination development projects and organisations with in excess of £1m funding through Scottish Enterprise’s destination fund in 2018-19.
 This is alongside more than £3 million destination development support for Scotland’s biggest cities.
-We are providing £15m capital investment through the Inverness and Region City Deal to enable Inverness Castle to be turned into a visitor attraction of national importance by 2021 for the economic benefit of the city and the wider Highlands.
+We are providing £15m capital investment through the Inverness and Region City Deal to enable Inverness Castle and its environs to be turned into a visitor attraction of national importance by the mid-2020s for the economic and cultural benefit of the city and the wider Highlands.

 Along with our visitor economy agencies, we have continued to support Digital Tourism Scotland - a £1.2 million, 3 year public and private sector partnership project running until 2019 across Scotland, which will improve the digital skills and capabilities of tourism businesses.

 We are also investing in digital connectivity to improve visitors’ experience of Scotland’s iconic North Coast 500, with the creation of a free open public Wi-Fi system at 10 sites, providing tourists and residents with increased internet connectivity all year round.